joaohenggeler/twitch-chat-highlights/README.md

 		* `vod_criteria`: how to locate the channel's VODs.
 Can either be `date` to search in a given time period, or `notes` to search for specific text in the `Notes` column in the database. **Must be changed.**
 		* `begin_date`: the starting date for the first `vod_criteria` in the format `YYYY-MM-DD`. **Must be changed.**
 		* `num_days`: how many days to consider for the first `vod_criteria`.
 Together with the previous configuration, this defines the range of days to search for VODs.
 For example, setting `begin_date` to `2022-01-01` and `num_days` to `31` specifies every VOD during the month of January.
 		* `notes`: the text for the second `vod_criteria`.
 This allows you to tag specific VODs (e.g. a specific game series) and filter any videos that would otherwise be matched by the `date` criteria.
-In order to use this feature you must edit the `Notes` column for each video in the database using a third-party tool like the [DB Browser for SQLite](https://sqlitebrowser.org/).
+In order to use this feature, you must first edit the `Notes` column for each video in the database using a third-party tool like the [DB Browser for SQLite](https://sqlitebrowser.org/).
 Note that this text comparison is case insensitive and matches any substring.
 For example, the text `soul` matches both `dark souls` and `DARK SOULS`. **Must be changed.**

 		* `get_vods_from_api`: whether or not to automatically find VODs in the `begin_date` and `num_days`  time period using the Twitch API.
 Can only be enabled if `vod_criteria` is set to `date`.
 		* `vod_type`: the type of VOD to search for when `get_vods_from_api` is enabled.
 This may be `archive` (Past Broadcasts),  `highlight` (Highlights),  `upload` (Uploads), or `all` (all of the previous).
 The type `archive` should be used in the vast majority of cases, but it could be changed to `highlight` if the VODs have been deleted from the Past Broadcasts section.
-		* `use_youtube_urls`: whether or not to link to the YouTube video in the plots and summary instead of the Twitch VODs.
-Like the `notes` configuration, this requires you edit the `YouTubeId` column for each video in the database.
+		* `use_youtube_urls`: whether or not to link to YouTube videos in the plots and summary instead of the Twitch VODs.
+Like the `notes` configuration, this requires you to first edit the `YouTubeId` column for each video in the database.
 If this configuration is true but a `YouTubeId` is not set, then the Twitch URL is used instead.

 		* `bucket_length`: the size of each window or bucket in seconds.
 The number of chat messages with specific words and emotes are counted per bucket.
 		* `message_threshold`: the minimum number of chat messages for each category that must exist in a bucket to consider it a highlight.
 Used to remove any moments that do not have a significant number of chat reactions.